alphagov/govuk-developer-docs/source/manual/get-started.html.md

 Permissions to GOV.UK's AWS, GitHub, [Fastly], [Sentry] and [Pagerduty] accounts are managed by the [govuk-user-reviewer](https://github.com/alphagov/govuk-user-reviewer) repository (this is a private repository so will 404 before joining GOV.UK's GitHub).

-Ask your tech lead to follow the [instructions] in govuk-user-reviewer to grant you access.
+Once your [AWS IAM account is created](#5-set-up-your-aws-iam-user), you can ask your tech lead to follow the [instructions] in govuk-user-reviewer to grant you access.

 [Fastly]: /manual/cdn.html
 [Sentry]: /manual/sentry.html